Ramasubramanian/ramasubramanian.github.io/posts/constraint_programming.md

 The library has multiple(awesome) functionality and necessary wrappers in java, python and .net, however we tried using the java wrappers as the customer was a java shop.
 Though the documentation was vague and we have to scan through reference docs we were able to write some programs and spike it out.
 Even though the wrappers were in java the core has been written in C++ and any exception stack traces ended up us reading C++ code to figure out the problem.
 This was confusing with minimal help from documentation (we did this 1.5 years ago, may be the docs are good now).

-So after facing some road blocks with Google's implementation I set out to find alternative library choices and ended up with [Choco Solver](http://www.choco-solver.org/).
+After facing some road blocks with Google's implementation I set out to find alternative library choices and ended up with [Choco Solver](http://www.choco-solver.org/).
 This is a sweet (pun intended), pure java library for Constraint Programming.
 The DSL they have used was easy, stack traces were traceable to Java code and was relatively easier for us to use.
 The pleasure of adding it just like Google Guava or another utility in our build gradle file was good.
 The creators are also pretty responsive in support forums for queries.

 #### A Simple example or how to draw an owl or Hello World!